 What Factors Affect a TDIU Claim?

-Veterans who are unable to work due to their service-related disabilities may qualify for Total Disability based on Individual Unemployability (TDIU) benefits through the VA.
-There are a number of factors that can affect a veteran’s TDIU claim, but the Veterans Law Group is here to help.
+Veterans unable to work due to service-related disabilities may qualify for Total Disability based on Individual Unemployability (TDIU) benefits through the VA.
+Several factors can affect a veteran’s TDIU claim, but the Veterans Law Group is here to help.
 Call or contact us today to learn more about what can affect your application for TDIU benefits.

 What is a TDIU Claim?

 A Total Disability based on Individual Unemployability (TDIU) claim is an application to the VA for benefits that allows a veteran to be paid at a 100% disability rate even if their service-related disabilities are rated below the level that would prevent the veteran from maintaining substantially gainful employment.
 Substantially gainful employment refers to work that pays above the poverty level, which in 2018 was $13,064 per year.
 TDIU benefits cover both health care costs as well as compensation to veterans for daily living expenses.

 Several factors have the potential to affect a TDIU claim to the VA.
 The first factor is the number and rating of your service-related disabilities.
 To qualify for TDIU, a veteran must have at least one service-related disability rated at 60% or higher or two or more service-related disabilities with at least one rated at 40% and a combined rating of 70% or higher.
 The second factor is employability, where a veteran must show that substantially gainful employment is not possible because of the service-related disability.